tfry-git/almost.serious.synth/README.md

 One obviously useful extension will be to allow multi-track MIDI recordings (as we already support playing back multi-track MIDI files, the main trouble will be the UI), to turn the Synth into a full MIDI sequencer.
 To go along with that the ability to set separate voices for each track.

 There's also some flash and CPU power left to add more synth effects!
 The limit currently is the UI / display, really.
-To add anything more, we'll need more
-"pages" of settings, or a larger display.
-(Ok, CPU power is approaching limits when many notes are played simultaneously, but for isolated notes, we could stack on a lot more).
+Some ideas on _what_ to add:
+- Oscillator sync
+- More time based effects (line / phasor)
+- Reverb - but that needs lots of RAM
+- Filters other than LPF.

 It may make sense to switch to larger IL9341 based TFT.
 One popular offering at the time of this writing - while twice the price of an SSD1306 display - sports a 240*320 resolution, includes an SD slot _and_ features a touch-screen, which could allow for a pretty intuitive UI.
 At any rate, the idea is to keep the project mostly modular, so it can be adjusted